-First things first – if you’d like a general overview of the process of starting a blog and what’s involved, check out the first ever post I wrote on the subject, How to Start a Blog in a Month.
+First things first – if you’d like a general overview of the process of starting a blog and what’s involved, check out How to Start a Blog in a Month.
 It’s written for complete beginners and will give you an honest insight into what you’ll be letting yourself in for!
-And, if you’d like details of some of the most useful resources I talk about in that post, you can scroll down to the bottom of this article.

-So with that said, let’s get down to it!
-We’re going to talk about how to choose your blog niche…
+Now let’s get down to it and talk about how to choose your blog niche…

 (Some links onare affiliate links – please see the disclosure tab on the main menu, side bar or footer for full details, thank you!)